AdlistCreator/Pi-Hole-Blocklist/README.md

 # Pi-Hole-Blocklist
-The list is to experiment with Pi Hole.
+This is to experiment with Pi Hole.